-In accordance with Docket No. 4600-A PUC Guidance Document, the Plan includes a description of pilots in Attachment 8.
-Descriptions of demonstrations and assessments can be found in Attachment 2 for Commercial and Industrial programs.
-At this time, the Company does not have any Residential Demonstration and Assessments.
+In accordance with Docket No. 4600-A PUC Guidance Document, the Plan includes a description of Commercial, Industrial and Residential pilots, demonstrations and assessments for in Attachment 8.
+In 2020, the Company has not proposed any Residential Demonstration and Assessments.

 As defined in the Docket 4600-A Guidance Document, "A pilot is a small scale, targeted program that is limited in scope, time, and spending and is designed to test the feasibility of a future program or rate design.
 It is incumbent upon the proponent of a pilot to define these limits in a proposal for PUC review.
-Ideally, a pilot can provide net benefits and achieve goals, but the primary design and value of a pilot is to test rather than to achieve."26
+Ideally, a pilot can provide net benefits and achieve goals, but the primary design and value of a pilot is to test rather than to achieve."34

-For actions in the Plan that do not fall under the Docket 4600-A definition of pilots, the Company includes demonstrations within the programs because the Company expects that demonstrations will contribute savings to the programs in which they are offered and are included in costs, benefits, and savings and in the calculation of the shareholder incentive.
+For actions in the Plan that do not fall under the Docket 4600-A definition of pilots, the Company includes demonstrations within the programs because the Company expects that demonstrations will contribute savings to the programs in which they are offered and are included in costs, benefits, and savings and in the calculation of the performance incentive.
 A demonstration tests a new technology or solution that is delivered as part of an existing program.
-A technical assessment has estimated the savings and determined that the measure is likely to be cost effective.
+An assessment has estimated the savings and determined that the measure is likely to be cost effective.
 An assessment tests a measure, a bundle of measures, or a solution, that can be delivered as part of existing program where the savings are not known but will be explored as part of the assessment.
-Assessments do not contribute to savings of the programs in which they are offered and are not included in costs, benefits, and savings and in the calculation of the shareholder incentive.
+Assessments do not contribute to savings of the programs in which they are offered and are not included in the benefits and savings nor in the calculation of the performance incentive.
+Costs for managing and implementing an assessment are included in the program budget.

-In 2019 the Company is establishing a dedicated team within the Customer group that will be responsible for testing new technologies, go-to market strategies, and enhancements within established programs.
-The goal of the team is to test, develop and determine scalability of new energy efficiency and demand response solutions for customers and achieve savings targets in the future.
+In 2019, as part of its commitment to innovation, the Company has a new dedicated team called the Customer Energy Management Growth team which oversees all innovation for energy efficiency.
+This new team will be responsible for testing new technologies, go-to market strategies, and enhancements within established programs.
+The goal of the team is to test, develop, and determine scalability of new energy efficiency and demand response solutions for customers and achieve savings targets in the future.